Hapi Pills

 Buffett is a follower of the Value Investing school, proposed by his mentor, Benjamin Graham.
 Value investors look for stocks priced well below their intrinsic value.
 In other words, a value investor tries to find undervalued stocks compared to other buyers in the market.

-The margin of safety is a principle to maximize the return on investment and reduce the chances of losing money.
+The margin of safety is a principle to Maximize the return on investment and reduces the chances of losing money.
 It involves buying a stock only when it is sold at a significant discount to its fundamental value.

 One of the most important factors when choosing stocks is looking at the quality of the business.
 To find the highest-quality businesses, it's essential to consider the following aspects:

-Warren Buffett once said: "Be fearful when others are greedy and greedy when others are fearful."
-When emotion and greed overwhelm the market, prices often soar above fundamental value.
-That's why it's important to avoid following the masses.
+Warren Buffett once said, “be fearful when others are greedy and greedy when others are fearful.”
+When emotion and greed overwhelm the market, prices often overwhelm the fundamental value.
+Therefore, one must avoid following the masses.

-If everyone is investing in a specific asset, that could be a sign it's overvalued.
-It's better to avoid buying to avoid overpaying for an asset that may later have low returns.
-Conversely, when others are fearful and stop investing, it can present a good investment opportunity, as lower prices offer a margin of safety for buying stocks.
+If everyone is investing in a specific asset, that's probably a sign that it's overvalued.
+It is best to avoid buying them so as not to overpay for an asset that will subsequently have low returns.
+Conversely, when others are afraid and stop investing, there may be a good investment opportunity, since lower prices offer a margin of safety for buying shares.

-When Jeff Bezos met Warren Buffett, he asked: "Warren, if your investment strategy is so simple, why doesn’t everyone copy you?"
-To this, Warren responded: "Because no one wants to get rich slowly."
-That anecdote shows that investing like Warren Buffett is much simpler than commonly believed.
-It all comes down to investing long-term in high-quality businesses selling below their intrinsic value.
+When Jeff Bezos met Warren Buffett, he asked him: “Warren, if your investment strategy is so simple, why isn't everyone copying you?”
+To this, Warren responded: “Because no one wants to get rich slowly”.
+That anecdote shows that investing like Warren Buffett is much simpler than is usually believed.
+It all starts with long-term investing in high-quality businesses that sell below their intrinsic value.